The Penn Club occupies three interlinking houses in an early Georgian terrace built in the 1800s and retains many of its original features.

 The Penn Club offers comfortable overnight accommodation for both members and non-members and facilities for members to use during the day even when not staying.
 Accommodation is on 4 floors of the building.
 Unfortunately, the age of the building means there is no lift (elevator).

 Free wireless access is available throughout the building for guests with their own laptops.
 For those without a laptop, there is a computer that guests can access free of charge.
-A public telephone is also available and faxes can be sent and received at reception.

 How We Work At The Penn Club